cavilosa/FEND-Capstone-Travel-App/README.md

 ### Start the application in production mode:

     npm run build-prod

+### Starting Node.js server:

+    npm start

+For development server you will need to start the dev-server and node in separate console windows, as dev-server and node server will be activated on different ports at once.
+Production mode can be run in the same one.
+First, the dist folder will be generated and then you can start the node.js server.

 Production mode equipped with **service workers** that allow offline access if the server can not be reached, by creating a cached version of the website.